 Parents’ Role in Moral Development of Kids

-You have an active role in shaping the foundation of morality in your child and can utilize it to help your child grow up to become a considerate human being.
+You have an active role in shaping the foundation of morality in your child and can utilise it to help your child grow up to become a considerate human being.
 Here are a few guidelines on how to promote moral development in children.

-1. Set Rules And Utilize Teaching Opportunities
+1. Set Rules and Utilise Teaching Opportunities

 It is essential that your child has a clear demarcation between what can be done and what needs to be avoided.
-Take time to explain to your child why certain behaviours like lying or hurting someone is wrong.
+Take time to explain to your child why certain behaviours like lying or hurting someone are wrong.
 Use this as an opportunity to teach a moral lesson to your child.

-2. Be A Good Role Model
+2. Be a Good Role Model

 Children are very impressionable and mimic adults to the T sometimes.
 This is why it is important to exercise kindness and compassion in the way you deal with others and your children.